 Den Networks, Hathway Cable and Datacom

-Apart from getting bigger in the digital entertainment market, Reliance Jio in bought a majority stake in Den Networks and Hathway Cable and Datacom in October, 2018.
+Apart from getting bigger in the digital entertainment market, Reliance Jio bought a majority stake in Den Networks, Hathway Cable, and Datacom in October, 2018.
 Jio acquired a 66 % stake in Den Networks with a primary investment of Rs.
 2,045 crores and a 51.3 % stake in Hathway Cable and Datacom with an initial investment of Rs.
 2,940 crores.

-The investments were majorly aimed to boost the rollout of Jio GigaFiber which is already in testing to take on Bharti Airtel, BSNL, and other broadband providers in the country.
-Reliance Jio also importantly has the wireless infrastructure assets of RCom to conolidate its telecom presence.
+The investments were majorly aimed to boost the rollout of Jio GigaFiber which is already in the testing phase to take on Bharti Airtel, BSNL, and other broadband providers in India.
+Reliance Jio also has the wireless infrastructure assets of RCom to conolidate its telecom presence.

 Hamleys was founded by William Hamley in London in 1760.
-Now it is one of the world's oldest retailers of toys and has changed hands several times.
-Currently, Hamleys has 167 stores across 18 countries.
+It is one of the world's oldest retailers of toys and has changed hands several times.
+Hamleys has 167 stores across 18 countries.
 In India, Reliance Retail had the master franchise for the brand and operates 88 stores across 29 cities.

-In the last December, RIL owned subsidiary Reliance Strategic Business Ventures Ltd (RSBVL) acquired a 51.78% stake in robotics and artificial intelligence company Asteria Aerospace Pvt.
-Ltd for ₹23.12 crore.
+In December of 2019, RIL owned subsidiary Reliance Strategic Business Ventures Ltd (RSBVL) acquired a 51.78% stake in robotics and artificial intelligence company Asteria Aerospace Pvt.
+Ltd for ₹23.12 crores.
 Asteria develops drone-based solutions to provide intelligence from aerial data for military and industrial applications.

 In December, RSBVL also acquired a 85% stake in NowFloats Technologies Pvt.
-Ltd for ₹141.63 crore with a proposal to make further investments of up to ₹75 crore.
-Nowfloats offers SaaS solutions to small and medium enterprises (SMEs) that enable them to get a digital presence.
+Ltd for ₹141.63 crores with a proposal to make further investments of up to ₹75 crores.
+Nowfloats offers SaaS solutions to small and medium enterprises (SMEs) for building a digital presence.
 The investment will further enable the group's digital and new commerce initiatives.

 RIL also acquired open telecom solution provider Radisys in June last year for $74 million (Rs.
 511 crores).
 That deal was majorly focused towards enhancing Reliance Jio's presence in the areas of 5G, Internet of Things (IoT), and open source architecture adoption.

 In addition to this, RIL made deals specifically to amplify the occupancy of Reliance Jio by acquiring software companies namely Surajya Services (EasyGov), and SankhyaSutra.
-Surajya Services(EasyGov) is a data solution company that is popular of its EasyGov online portal that details government schemes and services to citizens.
-While, SankhyaSutra Labs offers high-performance computing software simulation services.
+Surajya Services(EasyGov) is a data solution company that is popular due to its EasyGov online portal that details government schemes and services to citizens.
+While SankhyaSutra Labs offers high-performance computing software simulation services.

-Apart from this, RIL also invested in entertainment industry. acquired a 25% stake in film and television production house Balaji Telefilms Ltd aka ALTBalaji in a deal worth Rs413.28 crore.
-The stake purchase will give Reliance Jio Infocomm Ltd. access to content generated by Balaji Telefilms.
-RIL also acquired 5% stake in film entertainment company Eros International for $48.75 million, as video content becomes a key driver to drive data consumption for its telecom venture Reliance Jio.
+RIL also invested in the entertainment industry.
+It acquired a 25% stake in film and television production house Balaji Telefilms Ltd a.k.a ALTBalaji in a deal worth Rs413.28 crores.
+The stake purchase will give Reliance Jio Infocomm Ltd. access to the content generated by Balaji Telefilms.
+RIL also acquired 5% stake in film entertainment company Eros International for $48.75 million as video content becomes a key driver to steer data consumption for its telecom venture Reliance Jio.

-In the coming future, Reliance Jio and other Reliance Industries' subsidiaries are likely to continue their acquisition trend to retain their leadership in the market.
-But the results of the acquisitions are yet to be majorly seen from the user perspective.
+In the coming time, Reliance Jio and other Reliance Industries' subsidiaries are likely to continue the acquisition trend to retain leadership in the market.
+But the results of the acquisitions are yet to be realized from a user perspective.